docker/awesome-compose/wasmedge-mysql-nginx/README.md

 curl http://localhost:8080/create_orders -X POST -d @db/orders.json
 ```

-When the WasmEdge web service receives a GET request to the `/orders` endpoint, it gets all rows from the `orders` table and return the result set in a JSON array in the HTTP response.
+When the WasmEdge web service receives a GET request to the `/orders` endpoint, it gets all rows from the `orders` table and returns the result set in a JSON array in the HTTP response.

 ```bash
 curl http://localhost:8080/orders
 ```

-When the WasmEdge web service receives a POST request to the `/update_order` endpoint, it extracts the JSON data from the POST body and update the `Order` record in the database table that matches the `order_id` in the input data.
+When the WasmEdge web service receives a POST request to the `/update_order` endpoint, it extracts the JSON data from the POST body and updates the `Order` record in the database table that matches the `order_id` in the input data.

 ```bash
 curl http://localhost:8080/update_order -X POST -d @db/update_order.json